kbagge/Taxonomy_dictionary/README.md

 ### Microsoft Word:
 Download the taxonomy.dic file.
 I had some troubles with Word not recognizing the taxonomy.dic file as unicode (UTF-8) even though it is.
 Because of this, the easiest way to add the dictionary, is to make a custom dictionary for the user.
 [Here](https://support.microsoft.com/en-us/office/add-or-edit-words-in-a-spell-check-dictionary-56e5c373-29f8-4d11-baf6-87151725c0dc) are instructions for how to create a custom dictionary.
 You can call it my_taxonomy or whatever, to identify it later.
-On windows the custom dictionaries are stored at this location:
+On windows the custom dictionaries are stored at this location: (Be aware that AppData is a hidden directory)

     C:\Users\<username>\AppData\Roaming\Microsoft\UProof